ramoncardena/rexin-frontend/README.md

 ## Introduction

 This is a base template/skeleton to be used as a starter for a **React project**.
 It comes with many features to start a project from a website to a full web app.
-It works together with **Rexin Backend** to manage authentication, users and collections.
+It works together with **Rexin Backend** to manage authentication, users and collections.<br>
+If do feel yo can imporve this project, collaborations are more than welcome!

 ## Features